ilias-ant/entity-resolution-with-monetdb/README.md

 A proof-of-concept approach on an entity resolution task, with [Tensorflow](https://github.com/tensorflow/tensorflow) for the machine learning part and **everything** happening inside a [MonetDB](https://www.monetdb.org/Home) instance.
+This project was part of the course **Large Scale Data Management** at the MSc in Data Science of AUEB, carried out during the Winter Quarter 2020-21.

 In other words, a MonetDB database instance that performs machine learning and de-duplicates products that are essentially the same, in its own right.